Skip to main content

 Once for the foreseeable 5-year outlook, and possibly much longer.
 The security of the network against rental attacks should be very strong for at least 10 years.

-What's this about different HDD and SSD plot formats?
+What's this about different HDD and SSD plot formats (i.e. what is benes compression)?

 There will be a single proof format for the blockchain.
 There will be no way to tell which blocks came from which format.
-There will be a proof format available to SSD which is smaller than on HDD but which is impractical to make work on HDD because of the seek times required for the number of lookups.
+There will be a proof format available that uses Benes Compression which we initially thought would only work on SSD but after testing has proven to also work on HDD.

 How much space will someone be able to save using GPU compression?